 However, if you are not authorized in organizations, then they may reject your access, but they can’t claim you have a fake ID.
 Anyhow, enterprises can use this platform to rely on a single source of truth, as every document on the platform will go through verification.
 Thus, it makes Indy a good platform for using in digital identity solutions.

 Another plus point is that you can choose only to expose the information that is required and leave other information a secret.

 Main Features of Hyperledger Indy

-- Verifiable Claims: When you are trying to claim any new documentation, such as birth certificates, licenses, etc. you would need additional proof that you are who you are claiming to be.
+- Verifiable Claims: When you are trying to claim any new documentation, such as birth certificates, licenses, etc., you would need additional proof that you are who you are claiming to be.
 Anyhow, if anyone gets access to these, they can easily manipulate them.
-Thus, Indy uses zero-knowledge proofs to disclose certain data without revealing the full document.
+Thus, Indy uses zero-knowledge proof to disclose certain data without revealing the full document.

 - No-hacks: According to the Hyperledger Indy tutorial, no one can get access to your files.
 In reality, the centralized servers aren’t enough to offer security to your documentations.
 As a result, there are lots of identity thefts happing every day.
 But with Indy, every single document once on the ledger stays on the ledger.

 Hyperledger Indy Tutorial

 There are certain scripts only for developers, and these will help the developers to set up an environment.
 Unfortunately, these scripts are for Ubuntu only.
 So, it may or may not work in Windows.